hailo-ai/hailo_model_zoo/docs/OPTIMIZATION.rst

 +------------------+-------+

-The main goal of the model optimization step is to prepare the model for compilation with minimum degradation as possible.
+The main goal of the model optimization step is to prepare the model for compilation with minimum degradation possible.

 Optimization Workflow
 ---------------------